Teens and Virginity

 Last, before you decide to have sex for the first time, consider the many possible consequences:

 Pregnancy or STD.
-What will you and your partner do if sex results in pregnancy or an STD?
+What will you and your partner do if sex results in pregnancy or a disease?
 If you don't know the answer and aren't certain how to prevent these things from happening, you are not ready to have sex.

 Values and religion.
 How will you feel on an emotional level after you do it?
 Emotions are pretty unpredictable.
 But you can prepare yourself emotionally if you feel completely confident in your decision beforehand.
 If you are having any anxiety or nervousness on an emotional, mental, or spiritual level, you are not ready to have sex.